The ladder crystal: Deregularization

 \section{Deregularization}

-The goal of this section is to provide an algorithm for finding the smallest partition in dominance order in a given regularization class.
+The goal of this section is to provide a method for finding the smallest partition in dominance order in a given regularization class.
 It is nontrivial to show that a smallest partition exists.
-We use this result to show that our new description of the crystal $B(\Lambda_0)^L$ has nodes which are smallest in dominance order in their regularization class.
+We use this result to show that our new description of the crystal $B(\Lambda_0)$ has nodes which are least dominant in their regularization classes.
 All of the work of this section is inspired by Brant Jones of UC Davis, who gave the first definition of a locked box.